Cheetah (character): Barbara Minerva

 In the "One Year Later" storyline, the witch Circe places a spell on Minerva that allows her to change her appearance from human to the Cheetah at will, even though she still remains in her Cheetah form in either guise.
 She also gains control over three actual cheetahs and still possesses her superhuman speed.
 She is later seen in the Justice League of America Wedding Special, forming a new Injustice League alongside Lex Luthor and the Joker.
 She also appears in Salvation Run.
-Later still, in Final Crisis, she joins forces with Checkmate to rebel against Darkseid, and has a brief relationship with Snapper Carr.
+In Final Crisis, she joins forces with Checkmate to rebel against Darkseid, and has a brief relationship with Snapper Carr.
 In the pages of Wonder Woman, she is revealed as the power behind the Secret Society, having taken responsibility for the creation of Genocide.
 She arranges to have her ally Doctor Psycho take the place of Sarge Steel as director of the Department of Metahuman Affairs which, in the middle of Genocide's onslaught, she targets for destruction.

 In 2011, DC relaunched its comic books and rebooted its continuity in an initiative called The New 52.
 This version of Minerva previously grew up in an all-woman commune called "Amazonia".
 In the possession of a dagger once belonging to a lost tribe of Amazons, she accidentally cut herself on it.
 This caused her to become possessed by the "Goddess of the Hunt", transforming her into a human-cheetah hybrid.
 The origin of the Cheetah is dated back to the Sun Tribe, who for centuries had hunted alongside the cheetahs.
 Every generation, one of their members is chosen to become the host of the Goddess of the Hunt, until one day a hunter killed the current host; the knife used to kill her was cursed until it fell into the hands of Minerva.